-The availability of multiple representations of the objective function poses a further decisional task that has to be accounted during the sampling of unknown locations: the selection of the most promising sample is effected with the simultaneous designation of the information source to be evaluated.
-This is obtained through an adaptive sampling scheme driven by the multifidelity acquisition function $\AF(\DesignVar, \LevFid)$ that extends the infill criteria of Bayesian optimization, and selects the pair of sample and the associated level of fidelity to query $(\DesignVar_{new}, \LevFid_{new}) \in \max_{\DesignVar \in \DesignSpace, \LevFid \in \FidSpace} \AF(\DesignVar, \LevFid)$ that is likely to provide higher gains with a regard for the computational expenditure.
+The availability of multiple representations of the objective function poses a further decision task that has to be accounted by the learner during the sampling of unknown locations: the selection of the most promising sample is effected with the simultaneous designation of the information source to be evaluated.
+This is obtained through a learner represented by the multifidelity acquisition function $\AF(\DesignVar, \LevFid)$ that extends the infill criteria of Bayesian optimization, and selects the pair of sample and the associated level of fidelity to query $(\DesignVar_{new}, \LevFid_{new}) \in \max_{\DesignVar \in \DesignSpace, \LevFid \in \FidSpace} \AF(\DesignVar, \LevFid)$ that is likely to provide higher gains with a regard for the computational expenditure.
 Among different formulations, well known multifidelity acquisition functions to address optimization problems are the Multifidelity Probability of Improvement (MFPI) \cite{RuanAl2020}, Multifidelity Expected Improvement (MFEI) \cite{HuangAl2006}, Multifidelity Predictive Entropy Search (MFPES) \cite{ZhangAl2017mf}, Multifidelity Max-Value Entropy Search (MFMES) \cite{TakenoAl2020}, and non-myopic multifidelity expected improvement \cite{di2022non}.
-These formulations of the acquisition function define adaptive sampling schemes that retain the infill principles characterizing the single-fidelity counterpart, and account for the dual decision task balancing the accuracy achieved through accurate queries with the associated cost during the optimization procedure.
-As for the acquisition function in BO, the evaluation of the multifidelity acquisition function is not computationally intensive and its maximization can be accomplished adopting the same techniques reported in Section \ref{s:BO}.
+These formulations of the acquisition function define adaptive learning schemes that retain the infill principles characterizing the single-fidelity counterpart, and account for the dual decision task balancing the gains achieved through accurate queries with the associated cost during the optimization procedure.